Skip to Main Content

 Altmetrics

-Alternative metrics or altmetrics are a way of measuring article impact outside of academia, for example, how often research is tweeted, blogged about, or bookmarked.
+Alternative metrics or altmetrics are a way of measuring article impact outside of academia, for example, how often research is shared on social media, blogged about, or bookmarked.
 Altmetrics are not a replacement for traditional citation counts or the h-index, but complement traditional metrics with additional data.

 The 3 primary services compiling and providing altmetrics currently are Altmetric, ImpactStory and PlumX

-Altmetrics are displayed for Open Access works in Pure.
+Altmetrics and PlumX analytics are displayed for Open Access works in Pure.
 If a DOI (Digital Object Identifier) is listed with a publication you will see available altmetrics listed as well.
-Look for this symbol:
+Look for and click on these symbols for further details about the impact of an article :

-Altmetrics are also increasingly being included in academic databases, eg. Scopus, Sciencedirect, Wiley, Taylor and Francis, Springer and others.
+Altmetrics are increasingly being used in academic databases, eg. Scopus, Sciencedirect, Wiley, Taylor and Francis, Springer and others.
 Find your publication listed in an online database, and check to see if there are any available altmetrics provided.

 Almetrics provides a free bookmarklet for Chrome, Firefox and Safari.
-Install the bookmarklet here, then when you find your publication online click the bookmarklet to see available altmetrics (this only works on webpages which list a DOI, or PubMed or arXiv).
+Install the Altmetric bookmarklet, then when you find your publication online click the bookmarklet to see available altmetrics (this only works on webpages which list a DOI, or PubMed or arXiv).

 Contact your Faculty Librarian for assistance with finding altmetrics for your publication.